Platform Overview

 nat_4q

-To set up the profile for a specific platform, use the command below.
+To configure profile for a specific platform, use the command below.

 Syntax: